-According to column (1) of Table 4, in the first-stage regression, the coefficient of the instrumental variable (Invest_Profit) is significantly positive.
-Investment income has a significant positive correlation with corporate corporate financialization level.
-In the second-stage regression, the coefficient of the predicted value of NFC’entity financialization (Pre_Financial) is significantly negative, consistent with the previous main test results, excluding potential endogeneity problems and further supports the research conclusions of this paper.
+As shown in column (1) of Table 4, in the first-stage regression, the coefficient of the instrumental variable (Invest_Profit) is significantly positive.
+Investment income has a significant positive correlation with corporate financialization level.
+In the second-stage regression, the coefficient of the predicted value of NFCs’ financialization (Pre_Financial) is significantly negative, consistent with the previous main test results.
+This test excludes potential endogeneity problems and further supports the research conclusions of this paper.

 Table 4 Tool Variable Method